sonalikurade/docker/docker command.md

 * docker image ls :- To list the local machine images

+* docker image list :- To list the local machine images

 * docker pull nginx :- To pull the images from docker hub

 * docker run nginx :- To run the nginx continer in attached format or in foreground